-Formula-One Prompting: Equation-First Reasoning For Applied Mathematics
+Formula-One Prompting: A Composable Equation-First Prefix for Applied Mathematics

 About